 Are There Downsides?

 While there aren’t necessarily downsides to having an in-law suite, there can be some legal complications.
 Certainly, if you plan to add one to an existing lot, it will be crucial to check local zoning ordinances and building codes.
+Depending on your plan, remodeling a garage or existing space might be a possibility for a suite.
 You’ll also want to double check your zoning before you use the in-law suite as a rental space.

 If you live in an area that’s not zoned for an in-law suite, you can sometimes obtain what’s called a variance.
-Doing so may require you to get written permission from your neighbors, and there may be some added legal fees.
+Doing so may require you to do some planning-get written permission from your neighbors, and there may be some added legal fees.

 Get Your House Sold